History of the restaurant

 This delightful restaurant in the heart of a picturesque Essex village is affectionately named after the prize given at an old folk ritual that dates to 1104.

 This is the only pub or restaurant in the whole world with this name.
 The Dunmow Flitch of Bacon custom was “that if any pair could, after a twelvemonth of matrimony, come forward, and make oath at Dunmow that, during the whole time, they had never had a quarrel, never regretted their marriage, and, if again open to an engagement, would make exactly that they had made, they should be rewarded with a flitch of Bacon.”

 The Vision of William concerning Piers the Plowman

-Historically having sworn an oath kneeling on two sharp pointed stones in the churchyard, the winning couple would then be carried through the village in the Flitch Chair, which can still be seen today within the Little Dunmow Parish Church.
+A ‘flitch’ of bacon is a salted and cured side of pork and the Dunmow Flitch Trials are still held every four years in Great Dunmow.
+Historically having sworn an oath kneeling on two sharp-pointed stones in the churchyard, the winning couple would then be carried through the village in the Flitch Chair, which can still be seen today in the Little Dunmow Parish Church.

 Our restaurant speciality still celebrates the Dunmow tradition of the Flitch